Blessed Thomas Holford Catholic College: Curriculum

 For GCSE, the pupils take core subjects including English language, English literature, Science, Mathematics, RE, computer science or BTEC and PE although not to complete as a GCSE.
 Pupils choose from a variety of additional subjects, including history, geography, art, health and social care, physical education, food technology, business studies, classics, music, Italian, drama, French, German, Japanese, Spanish.
 BTEC courses for sport are also available.
 Pupils have to take at least one, but not more than three, of History, Geography, Spanish and French.
 Out of all the other subjects a maximum of two can be chosen.

-In 2019, the school was above national average for Section 48 and got outstanding as well in 2012 and 2009 by Ofsted.
+Academic performance and Ofsted judgements

+It was judged Outstanding by Ofsted in 2012 and 2009.
+In 2022 its inspection rating was 'Requires Improvement'.

 Football Academy

 The school has a UEFA-standard FieldTurf artificial grass football pitch which was opened in April 2007 by Bobby Charlton.
 The pitch, which cost £1 million to install, was used by the England national football team for training prior to an away game against Russia at the Luzhniki Stadium in Moscow, as it uses the same surface as the Russian pitch.